markchanec/Data-Analytics/README.md

  Sample set of data given and to answer questions regarding the dataset.
  Topics exmained are Data Analytics and Visualisation

-Plotly is used in this Jupyter notebook and may not show in Github.
+Plotly is used in this Jupyter notebook and may not show correctly in Github.
-Use https://nbviewer.jupyter.org/ to view the python file.
+Use https://nbviewer.jupyter.org/github/markchanec/Data-Analytics/blob/main/Final_Project%202.ipynb to view the python file.

-An older view is available at https://nbviewer.jupyter.org/github/markchanec/Data-Analytics/blob/main/Final%20Project%202_Questions.ipynb